 2. Create a Structure and Hierarchy

 When managing a software development team, it is essential to establish a structure and hierarchy.
-This will help ensure that everyone is aware of their responsibilities, and that tasks are carried out in an effective and efficient manner.
+This will help ensure that everyone is aware of their responsibilities, and that tasks are carried out effectively and efficiently.

 3. Communicate Regularly

-It is important for the team to communicate regularly in order to keep everyone on track.
+The team needs to communicate regularly to keep everyone on track.
 This can be done through scheduled meetings, or by keeping everyone updated on progress via communication channels such as e-mail or chat rooms.

 4. Provide Feedback and Encourage Creativity

-In order for the team to be productive, it is important to provide feedback and encourage creativity.
-This can be done through providing positive reinforcement, or by challenging team members to think outside the box in order to come up with innovative solutions.
+For the team to be productive, it is important to provide feedback and encourage creativity.
+This can be done by providing positive reinforcement, or by challenging team members to think outside the box to come up with innovative solutions.

 As a software development team leader, it’s your responsibility to foster a culture of productivity and professionalism in your team.
 Whether you’re a new leader or have been leading your team for some time now, here are some best practices that will help you achieve this goal.
 First and foremost, create an environment where everyone is encouraged to work towards common goals and standards.
-Secondly, provide clear and concise communication so that everyone is on the same page with regard to project progress.
+Secondly, provide clear and concise communication so that everyone is on the same page about the project’s progress.
 Finally, always be available to help out teammates when they need it — being a good teammate helps build trust and camaraderie in the workplace.